Allen-Bartley/residential-network-architecture/README.md

 > These actions reflect a commitment to uniform policy enforcement and operational hygiene across all managed devices.

+> These registry edits were also applied to personal workstations to eliminate unnecessary Start menu clutter—such as internet search results appearing when the intent is to launch a local application.
+This aligns with a usability-first posture, ensuring consistent and distraction-free system behavior across all endpoints.

 ---

 ## 🧠 Notable Challenges & Solutions